giellalt/giellalt.github.io/MaturityClassification.md

 ##### Spell checker

-- The number of false positives is below 5 %
+- Coverage at least 95% of running text / false positives less than 5%
-- Correction mechanism gives relevant connection in top-5 in almost all cases, in top position in most cases
+- relevant suggestion in top-5 in >90% of correctly detected spelling errors
+- correct suggestion in top-1 in >80% of correctly detected spelling errors

 ##### Grammar checker